MSLA MTS PD Day

 Presenters: Michelle Carlos is the Library Learning Commons Consultant for Pembina Trails.
 Michelle aims to ‘think like a kid’ in her creative planning.
 She has taught for over twenty years in a variety of roles including the classroom, Reading Recovery, the library, literacy support, and educational technology.
 Lauren Friesen has been the Teacher Librarian at Royal School and Ralph Maybank School in Pembina Trails for many years.
 She is passionate about helping all children see themselves as readers and loves integrating technology into literacy and inquiry learning.

-F - Day in the Life (of a Library Technician) at Seven Oaks School Division (3 spots remaining)
+FULL - F - Day in the Life (of a Library Technician) at Seven Oaks School Division

 Join Cassie to explore the essential role of library technicians in fostering literacy and supporting education.
 Real-world examples will illustrate best practices for creating engaging library spaces.
 The session will offer a Q&A, providing a chance to discuss challenges and innovative solutions.